jolivia1/Minimal-Heart-Model/README.md

 Once the plot is closed a .png and a .csv file are saved, both relating to the ecg data.

-The csv has 4 columns:
+The CSV has 4 columns:
 1st column: time
 2nd column: Lead I ECG voltage
 3rd column: Lead II ECG voltage